Rytiggy/api-watchface/README.md

+## Code has been moved to https://github.com/Rytiggy/Glance This repo is inactive.
+Please visit the new repo for updates!
 Notice:
 Please keep in mind that this is a very early stage of this watchface and updates will come.
 #### Current Features: